Dechrissen/SpeedrunnerBot/README.md

 ## Bot Commands
 - `!wr` (everyone)
     - Returns the world record (time and runner) for the game & category specified in your stream title.
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
-- `!pb` (everyone)
+- `!pb [optional _user]` (everyone)
-    - Returns your personal best (time and leaderboard standing) for the game & category specified in your stream title.
+    - Returns your personal best (or, the personal best of a specified user) for the game & category specified in your stream title.
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
 - `!leaderboard` (everyone)
     - Creates a [speedrun.com](https://www.speedrun.com/) link to the leaderboard for the game & category specified in your stream title.
 - `!race` (everyone)